Fighting for Parenthood After Cancer

 The state of Nevada has introduced Assembly Bill 428 mandating insurance coverage for breast cancer and gynecological cancer patients’ fertility preservation.

-New Jersey has introduced legislation (S3831) which would require Medicaid and Plan First to cover standard fertility preservation services to those at risk of iatrogenic infertility due to medically necessary treatment.
-This bill is still pending and is not yet enacted.
-We are hopeful to receive updates shortly.
+In 2025, New Jersey introduced legislation (S3831) that would have required Medicaid and Plan First to cover standard fertility preservation services for individuals at risk of iatrogenic infertility due to medically necessary treatment.
+Although the bill did not pass during the legislative session, we are optimistic that new legislation will be introduced in 2026, with growing momentum and broader support for its passage.

 FLORIDA